 M.S.
 Educational Leadership and Policy, Portland State University

 Poe brings a background in education as well as technology to the Wayfinding Academy.
 He started his journey in education as an experiential educator leading extended wilderness-based expeditions focusing on facilitating student’s personal growth and self reliance in an outdoor context.
 He brings this authentic experience to the field of higher education as one of our Wayfinding Guides.
 In addition to working directly with students, Poe also brings his broad background in information technology as our Director of Technology.
-When he isn't Wayfinding you might find him bouldering, cooking, working on his house, or building train tracks in the living room with his daughter.
+When he isn't Wayfinding you might find him bouldering, cooking, working on his house, or building train tracks in the living room with his daughters.

 Sarah’s background is in education and non-profit leadership.
 She is a former high school English teacher, working for grassroots activist groups and homeless shelters in Georgia, and assisted in building a safe place for young people to be after school in rural Colorado.
 She is excited to bring those experiences together as the Development Director for the Wayfinding Academy.